huggingface/transformers/docs/source/en/conversations.md

 excuse me, I've got some oil changes to attend to. (winks)
 ```

-After taking a moment to recover, you can continue the chat by appending your own response to it.
+You can continue the chat by appending your own response to it.
 The
 `response` object returned by the pipeline actually contains the entire chat so far, so we can simply append
 a message and pass it back: